Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Boundary Field Theory Partition Function

 where the classical term, $Z_{\rm cl}$, the 1-loop part from the chiral multiplets, $Z_{\rm ch}$, the 1-loop part from the vector multiplets, $Z_{\rm g}$, and the Casimir energy, $Z_0$, in the partition function are given respectively by

 In the case of a free theory, it is efficient to construct the partition function starting from the single-trace, single-particle or single-letter partition functions, denoted generically by $f_{ij}$ above.
-Then, we plethistically exponentiate them to obtain the full partition function of the theory.
+Then, we plethystically exponentiate them to obtain the full partition function of the theory.
 We will proceed with this approach, even though the interaction cannot be neglected for the partition function.
 In equation \eqref{Eq:PartitionFunction}, to account for the various group representations that appear in the multi-particle words, one further projects to the singlet sector by integrating over the Haar measure of the gauge group.
-The single-particle partition functions over the $ij$-component for each pair of scalars and fermions in representations $(N,\tilde{N})$ and $(\tilde{N}, N)$ are written as\footnote{Note that $\jmath$ denotes the angular momentum quantum numbers, while $i$ and $j$ are the matrix indices associated with the gauge group.}
+The single-particle partition functions over the $ij$-component for each pair of scalars and fermions in representations $(N,\tilde{N})$ and $(\tilde{N}, N)$ are written as\footnote{Note that $\jmath$ denotes the angular momentum quantum numbers, while $i$ and $j$ are the matrix indices associated with the gauge group.
+Here, we turn off the fugacity for monopole operators for simplicity.}

 The results turn out to be explicitly as follows \cite{Kim:2009wb}

 The single letters for the vector multiplet read

 and similar expressions for $\tilde{f}_{ij}^{\text{adj,B}}(q,q')$ and $\tilde{f}_{ij}^{\text{adj,F}}(q,q')$.